microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 ```

 In the case that leniency is applied and the file is stored, you will be notified with each failing attribute per instance.
 In case of a failing sequence or multiple issues of a single attribute, only the first failing attribute reason will be noted.
-We will also output diagnostic logs per failed attribute per instance.
+Diagnostic logs will also list failed attributes per instance.

 ### Store Failure Reason Codes